 Customer Experience Should Remain a Top Priority

 As COVID-19 restrictions ease in most states, including California and New York most recently, customers are eager to resume their pre-pandemic activities and forms of entertainment.
 This includes booking travel plans, dining at restaurants, and attending sporting events in person.
 However, after a year rife with layoffs, many businesses have yet to recover their workforce.
 These challenges may prompt negative reviews if you’re not providing the ideal guest experience while ensuring the safety of your customers.
+In fact, for restaurant brands specifically, Rio SEO’s own research found 59% of 18 to 23-year-olds say online reputation plays a role in their purchase decision.

 Ensure you’re providing an optimal shopping experience as customers are once again comfortable engaging with your brand in person.
 If your business does receive negative feedback, assess those sentiments and identify common trends to improve your business operations.